-You can’t miss this striking marvel, smack in the centre of Athens.
-It is the largest temple in Greece and was begun in the 6th century BC by Peisistratos, but was abandoned for lack of funds.
-Various other leaders had stabs at completing it, but it was left to Hadrian to complete the work in AD 131.
-In total, it took more than 700 years to build.
+You can’t miss this striking marvel smack in the centre of Athens.
+It is the largest temple in Greece; begun in the 6th century BC by Peisistratos, it was abandoned for lack of funds.
+Various other leaders had stabs at completing it, but it was left to Hadrian to complete the work in AD 131 – taking more than 700 years in total to build.

 The temple is impressive for the sheer size of its 104 Corinthian columns (17m high with a base diameter of 1.7m), of which 15 remain – the fallen column was blown down in a gale in 1852.
 Hadrian put a colossal statue of Zeus in the cella – and in typically immodest fashion, placed an equally large one of himself next to it.